Bank of America Corp DE Acquires 22,197 Shares of iShares ESG USD Corporate Bond ETF (NASDAQ:SUSC)

-Bank of America Corp DE grew its holdings in shares of iShares ESG USD Corporate Bond ETF (NASDAQ:SUSC) by 8.2% in the 2nd quarter, according to its most recent disclosure with the SEC.
-The fund owned 294,199 shares of the company’s stock after acquiring an additional 22,197 shares during the period.
-Bank of America Corp DE’s holdings in iShares ESG USD Corporate Bond ETF were worth $8,156,000 as of its most recent SEC filing.
+Bank of America Corp DE increased its position in shares of iShares ESG USD Corporate Bond ETF (NASDAQ:SUSC) by 8.2% in the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 294,199 shares of the company’s stock after buying an additional 22,197 shares during the period.
+Bank of America Corp DE’s holdings in iShares ESG USD Corporate Bond ETF were worth $8,156,000 at the end of the most recent reporting period.

-Several other hedge funds have also added to or reduced their stakes in the company.
-Meeder Asset Management Inc. raised its stake in iShares ESG USD Corporate Bond ETF by 15.4% during the second quarter.
-Meeder Asset Management Inc. now owns 2,926 shares of the company’s stock worth $81,000 after buying an additional 391 shares during the last quarter.
-Manning & Napier Group LLC raised its stake in iShares ESG USD Corporate Bond ETF by 3.8% during the second quarter.
-Manning & Napier Group LLC now owns 11,468 shares of the company’s stock worth $317,000 after buying an additional 418 shares during the last quarter.
-Eaton Vance Management raised its stake in iShares ESG USD Corporate Bond ETF by 5.2% during the first quarter.
-Eaton Vance Management now owns 9,290 shares of the company’s stock worth $250,000 after buying an additional 462 shares during the last quarter.
-JNBA Financial Advisors raised its stake in iShares ESG USD Corporate Bond ETF by 18.0% during the second quarter.
-JNBA Financial Advisors now owns 3,045 shares of the company’s stock worth $84,000 after buying an additional 464 shares during the last quarter.
-Finally, Mercer Global Advisors Inc. ADV raised its stake in iShares ESG USD Corporate Bond ETF by 5.2% during the second quarter.
-Mercer Global Advisors Inc. ADV now owns 9,729 shares of the company’s stock worth $270,000 after buying an additional 477 shares during the last quarter.
+A number of other hedge funds and other institutional investors have also recently made changes to their positions in the stock.
+Fisher Asset Management LLC raised its stake in iShares ESG USD Corporate Bond ETF by 12.1% during the second quarter.
+Fisher Asset Management LLC now owns 436,062 shares of the company’s stock worth $12,088,000 after buying an additional 46,906 shares during the last quarter.
+Morgan Stanley raised its stake in iShares ESG USD Corporate Bond ETF by 6,341.0% during the second quarter.
+Morgan Stanley now owns 351,291 shares of the company’s stock worth $9,738,000 after buying an additional 345,837 shares during the last quarter.
+Royal Bank of Canada raised its stake in iShares ESG USD Corporate Bond ETF by 1.2% during the second quarter.
+Royal Bank of Canada now owns 268,620 shares of the company’s stock worth $7,446,000 after buying an additional 3,169 shares during the last quarter.
+Brookstone Capital Management bought a new position in iShares ESG USD Corporate Bond ETF during the second quarter worth $6,390,000.
+Finally, Kestra Private Wealth Services LLC raised its stake in iShares ESG USD Corporate Bond ETF by 24.8% during the second quarter.
+Kestra Private Wealth Services LLC now owns 226,022 shares of the company’s stock worth $6,265,000 after buying an additional 44,959 shares during the last quarter.

 Shares of NASDAQ SUSC opened at $27.23 on Friday. iShares ESG USD Corporate Bond ETF has a twelve month low of $26.59 and a twelve month high of $28.39.
 The firm has a fifty day simple moving average of $27.61 and a 200 day simple moving average of $27.62.